 At SpoonfulONE, we advise parents to mix one packet of powder into their baby's formula, breastmilk, or favorite food daily for the best results.

-SpoonfulONE is the only product that supports daily feeding of the 16 foods commonly associated with 90% of food allergies.* Our products are designed to be given to your baby early, often, and seamlessly, we take the guesswork out of food allergen introduction.
+SpoonfulONE is the only product that supports daily feeding of the 16 foods commonly associated with 90% of food allergies.* Our delicious baby snack products are designed to be given to your baby early, often, and seamlessly, we take the guesswork out of food allergen introduction.

 Safety -We used landmark researchlike LEAP and EAT to inspire our science, but we didn’t stop there.
 Our founder, Dr. Kari Nadeau, the Director of the Sean N. Parker Center for Allergy and Asthma Research at Stanford University, invested in and conducted her own proprietary research.
 This research showed that the diverse mix of ingredients in SpoonfulONE helped increase IgG4(protective antibodies) in children after feeding SpoonfulONE for a year.